martin3000/evohome/README.md

 ## Improvements over the existing Honeywell component

-This list is not up-to-date...

 1. Uses v2 of the (EU) API via evohome-client: several minor benefits, but v2 temperature precision is reduced from .1C to .5C), so...
-2. Leverages v1 of the API to increase precision of reported temps to 0.1C (actually the API reports to 0.01C, but HA only handles 0.1); transparently falls back to v2 temps if unable to get v1 temps.
-NB: cant do this if >1 location.
+2. Optionally leverages v1 of the API to _increase_ precision of reported temps to 0.1C (actually the API reports to 0.01C, but HA only displays 0.1); transparently falls back to v2 temps if unable to get v1 temps.
+NB: you can't do this if you have >1 location - see work-around issue/#10.
 3. Exposes the controller as a separate entity (from the zones), and...
-4. Correctly assigns operating modes to the controller (e.g. Eco/Away modes) and it's zones (e.g. TemporaryOverride/PermanentOverride modes) - zones state is set to controllers operating mode if in FollowSchedule mode
+4. Correctly assigns operating modes to the controller (e.g. Eco/Away modes) and it's zones (e.g. TemporaryOverride/PermanentOverride modes) - although zones state is set to controllers operating mode if it is in FollowSchedule mode.
 5. Greater efficiency: loads all entities in a single `add_devices()` call, and uses many fewer api calls to Honeywell during initialisation/polling.
-6. The DHW is exposed.
+6. The DHW is exposed: its `current_temperature` can be read and it's `operating_mode` can bet set.
-7. Much better reporting of problems communicating with Honeywell's web servers via the client library - entities will report themselves a unavailable in usch scenarios.
+7. Much better reporting of problems communicating with Honeywell's web servers via the client library - entities will report themselves a 'unavailable' (`self.available = True`) in such scenarios.
+8. Other stuff I've forgotten.

 ## Problems with current implemenation